-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$256 thousand and \$533 thousand for the years ended December 31, 2010 and 2009, respectively.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance, and maintenance when included in rent), net of sublease rentals, was \$360 thousand and \$256 thousand for the years ended December 31, 2011 and 2010, respectively.
+Certain of the Bank's leases have options to renew.

-At December 31, 2010, there were no future minimum rental payments under noncancelable operating leases, net of sublease rentals, with remaining terms of one year or more.
+Future minimum rental payments under non-cancelable operating leases, net of sublease rentals, with terms of one year or more, at December 31, 2011, were not material.

-At December 31, 2010, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.
+At December 31, 2011, there were no material unrecorded unconditional purchase commitments or obligations in excess of one year.